-ActiveMQ is a powerful message broker technology that enables businesses to send and receive messages between applications and systems.
-It is an open-source project, developed and maintained by the Apache Software Foundation, and provides a comprehensive set of features for reliable messaging, including support for multiple protocols, clustering capabilities, message persistence, and high availability.
+ActiveMQ is a message broker that enables sending and receiving messages between applications and systems in an async manner.
+ActiveMQ is an open-source project developed and maintained by the Apache Software Foundation and provides a set of features for messaging, including support for multiple protocols, clustering capabilities, message persistence, and high availability.

-What Are Message Brokers and What Do They Do?
+What Are Message Brokers, and What is their purpose?

-ActiveMQ is one of the most popular message brokers used by businesses today.
+ActiveMQ is one of the popular message brokers used by organizations today.
 It provides an open-source multi-protocol messaging system that helps companies manage their distributed messaging needs.

 Components of a Message Broker